mbogner/tile38cluster/README.md

 # tile38cluster

 Simple tile38 cluster with a leader and a follower.
 In front sits a haproxy instance that checks for the leader and forwards traffic to the leader.

+Metrics for Prometheus are available via port 4321 from inside the docker network.
+The port isn't forwarded in the default config.

 ## Quickstart